-I don’t agree with all the decisions my kids make, but I make sure that it never diminishes how much I love them.
+I don’t agree with all the decisions my kids make, but I make sure my disagreement never diminishes how much I love them.
 One of the fallacies of our modern world is that people say if you love me you’ll let me.
 Listen, you can love someone and still disagree with them.

-Mothers, you need to be releasers, and release them to the Lord.
-Samuel’s mother, who had waited so long for a child, prayer so fervently for a child, when she had her first she dedicated him to God…
+Mothers, you need to be stewards of your kids, then release them to the Lord.
+Samuel’s mother, Hannah, who had waited so long for a child, prayer so fervently for a child, when she had her first she dedicated him to God…

 1 Samuel 1:27-28 (ESV Strong’s)

 For this child I prayed, and the Lord has granted me my petition that I made to him.
 Therefore I have lent him to the Lord.
 As long as he lives, he is lent to the Lord.”

 Mothers, many of your hearts are breaking for kids gone astray, kids who have rejected Christ.
 2 things, first stop blaming yourself.
 At some point your children make their own decision, and it’s not your fault.
 But secondly, never stop praying and believing for your children!